Église St-Martin Place de l'Église Seurre, Côte-d'Or, France LL: N 46.99780, E 5.14556

 Space for extension to 4 octaves.
 First carillon destroyed by fire in 1539; second built in 1742, dismantled in 1793.

-Traditional carillon of 35 bells Pitch of heaviest bell is G in the middle octave Transposition is up 7 semitone(s) Keyboard range: C C / C -- There are two missing bass semitones The whole instrument was installed in 1991 with bells made by Paccard Prior history: In 1742, a complete instrument of an unknown number of bells was installed by an unknown maker (0 bells remain from that work.)
+Traditional carillon of 47 bells Pitch of heaviest bell is unknown Transposition is unknown Keyboard range: ---- / ---- The arrangement of tones and semitones is unknown.
+The instrument was enlarged in unknown year with bells made by an unknown maker Prior history: In 1991, the instrument was begun with 35 bells with bells made by Paccard In 1742, a complete instrument of an unknown number of bells was installed by an unknown maker (0 bells remain from that work.)
 Previously, a complete instrument of 8 bells was installed by an unknown maker (0 bells remain from that work.)
-No auxiliary mechanisms known Tower details: Height of console: 19 meters above ground Height of lowest level of bells: (unknown) Height of highest level of bells: (unknown) Belfry openness: % Year of latest technical information source is 1992
+No auxiliary mechanisms known Tower details: Height of console: 19 meters above ground Height of lowest level of bells: (unknown) Height of highest level of bells: (unknown) Belfry openness: % Year of latest technical information source is 2018

 Explanations of page format and keyboard range are available.